 On a Breach of Contract cause of action you have to show the following:

-- That the defendant breached the agreement (usually by not paying the money due)
+- That the defendant breached the contract (usually by not paying the money due)

-- And that you have been damaged as a result in the total sum as per the agreement
+- And that you have been damaged as a result in the total sum as per the contract

 - There is an offer which contains all of the material and specific terms